eclipse/vorto/website/content/documentation/mappingengine.md

 			// Usage of the converter function in the mapping rule expression from Push_button.status.digital_input_count to source with {xpath: "button:convertClickType(/clickType)"}
 		}

+### Mapping Conditions

+If you want to specify a condition, when mapping rules should be applied, you can do this easily with mapping conditions.

+Here is an example of using conditions to map to either temperature or illuminance based on the device payload header:

+Function Block Temperature Mapping

+	...
+	from Temperature.status.sensorValue to source with {xpath:"/value", condition:"xpath:eval("/header/type", this) == 'T'"}

+Function Block Illuminance Mapping

+	...
+	from Illuminance.status.sensorValue to source with {xpath:"/value", condition:"xpath:eval("/header/type", this) == 'I'"}

 ### Useful Links